motdotla/dotenv/README.md

 ## Config

-`config` read your .env file, parse the contents, and assign it to `process.env` - just like `load`.
-But you can additionally, pass options to `config`.
+`config` will read your .env file, parse the contents, and assign it to `process.env` - just like `load` does.
+You can additionally, pass options to `config`.

 Note: `config` and `load` are synonyms.
-You can use either.
+You can pass options to either.

 ### Options